 Ideas for experiences to gift to people that can cost minimal amounts:

 - Go for a walk or hike a new trail.

 - Try a new class at your gym with a friend.

 - Tickets to a nearby attraction like a zoo, donkey sanctuary or concert.

 - Check out a new coffee shop with a friend, or make them a cozy cup of tea at home.

 - Having friends for a home cooked meal, or make it a potluck so you can all try something new.
 Better yet, trying cooking. a new dish together.

 - Volunteering to be a babysitter for the night so a friend can have a much-needed night out.

 - Taking a road trip to destination you have wanted to check out, have a staycation to play tourist in your own city.

 Let me know what you come up with!
-And if you’re looking for how to stay healthy over the holidays or get your family on board with a healthier lifestyle, make sure to check out the Fit & Nourished Mind podcast and join my tribe here for regular updates, free goodies and all the extra stuff that doesn’t get shared on the blog 😉
+And if you’re looking for how to survive and thrive over the holidays or get your family on board with a healthier lifestyle, make sure to check out the Room to Grow podcast and join my tribe here for regular updates, free goodies and all the extra stuff that doesn’t get shared anywhere else 😉